 Studies have proven that medication-assisted treatment is and continues to be the “gold standard” of care for opioid addiction, as it saves the lives of countless individuals who could have otherwise died due to their addiction.

 Medication-assisted treatment, despite its effectiveness, still continues to be stigmatized in American culture, as many people view it as a program that only swaps one opioid for another.
-When little is known about this type of program, that can be an easy assumption, however, there is more science behind why medications like methadone, buprenorphine, and naltrexone are used in mediation-assisted treatment.
+When little is known about this type of program, that can be an easy assumption, however, there is more science behind why medications like buprenorphine and naltrexone are used in medication-assisted treatment.

 When someone is addicted to opioids, the brain is no longer functioning as it normally would without the presence of these mind-altering substances.
 Instead, the brain has altered the way in which is functions and the types of signals it sends to the rest of the brain and body.
 As a result, those who are abusing opioids lose control of their behaviors even if they want to change.
 That can be a difficult concept to understand because opioid addiction can feel incredibly personal, however, this is what is occurring behind the scenes.
 And the only way to address how the brain has been re-wired is through professional treatment like medication-assisted treatment.

 The medications used in this treatment approach are all designed to interact with the opioid receptors in the brain.
-Methadone fully triggers the receptors, buprenorphine partially triggers them, and naltrexone blocks them completely.
+Suboxone partially triggers the receptors, and naltrexone/Vivitrol blocks them completely.
 As a result, clients can experience a less distressing period of withdrawal, along with more controllable cravings.
 Each client in a medication-assisted treatment program will be prescribed one of these medications based on what is best for his or her needs.

 Clients will take medication for as long as deemed necessary, up to two years after ending opioid abuse.
-It is recommended that those who begin methadone, buprenorphine, or naltrexone treatment remain on these medications for at least one full year to achieve the most benefit out of them.
+It is recommended that those who begin Suboxone or Vivitrol treatment remain on these medications for at least one full year to achieve the most benefit out of them.

 While medication plays a major role in a medication-assisted treatment plan, it is not the only thing that is focused on.
 An exceptional amount of effort and energy goes into developing treatment plans for each and every client that include therapies best suited for their recovery goals, such as cognitive behavioral therapy, individual therapy, and group counseling.